David-Golacis/Automated-Tracking-Sheet/README.md

 In December 2025, create a fresh copy of the Booking Sheet, 2026, for the following year.
 Later in February, archive the 2025 year’s sheet once all samples have been reported and invoiced.

-Flows require no amending due to the dynamic variables used to calculate what the ending year of the current and previous year’s sheets should be relative to the current UTC.
+Flows require no amendment due to the dynamic variables used to calculate the year in which the ending year of the current and previous years' sheets should be relative to the current UTC.

 Previous year variable: